DkOwusuA004/Bigfoot-Sightings/README.md

 <p>Regarding the comparative analysis we can look at tables 'Sightings by season', 'Sightings by month' and Sightings by class'.</p>

-<p>Firstly, by looking at the 'Sightings by season' graph, we can see that 40.36% of sightings (203) were reported during Summer, this could be due to... .
+<p>Firstly, by looking at the 'Sightings by season' graph, we can see that 40.36% of sightings (203) were reported during Summer, this could be due to...
 We can also see that the month with the lowest number of sightings reported was winter with 59 sightings over the period.
 This could be caused by...</p>

 <p>Next, looking at the 'sightings by month' graph, we can see that the month of August had 88 sightings reported out of a possible 503 (11.73%).
 This graph shows us that the summer sightings were greatly influenced by the month of August as the 2nd and 3rd highest months after August were October (68) and September (67) </p>

 <p>Finally, the 'sightings by class' graph shows that the majority (58.65%) of reports made were reports involving incidents where a possible sighting was observed at a great distance or in poor lighting conditions </p>

 <h2>Potential Biases</h2>
+<p>The most prevalent type of bias that could've affected the conclusion of this project is information bias; many people may have had sightings that could very well fall under Class A or B reports however, for an array of reasons they may not have filed a report.
+In addition to this, there is the risk of hoax and prank reporting which affects the validity of the data collected, ultimately skewing the data and creating inaccuracies within the analysis. </p>

 <h2>Technologies</h2>